List of Hollyoaks characters introduced in 2015: Mac Nightingale

 Mackenzie "Mac" Nightingale, played by David Easter, made his first on-screen appearance on 13 May 2015.
 The character and casting was announced on 12 May 2015.
 Mac is introduced as Cindy Cunningham's (Stephanie Waring) secret husband, who she had married off-screen during one of her bipolar episodes.
 It was later revealed that Mac would be part of the new Nightingale family, who would arrive and take over The Dog in the Pond.
 Mac has been billed as "the kind of landlord everyone wants a pint with" and that he "oozes style and roguish charm", as well as the fact that "he'll go to the ends of the earth to protect his family."
 Mac made his first regular appearance on 23 October 2015, which also marked the 20th anniversary of Hollyoaks.
 He departed the show on 4 December 2017 when all his evil deeds were exposed.
 He returned briefly in May and July 2018, before making a permanent return in September 2018.
 Easter quit the role in early 2019 and his final scenes aired on 21 March 2019 when he was killed off.

 Mac is first seen when he arrives on Cindy Cunningham's doorstep to ask for a divorce.
 Cindy, who is bipolar, had married Mac during one of her manic episodes.
 This is especially problematic since Cindy later married Dirk Savage (David Kennedy), making her a bigamist.
 Months later, Mac moves to Hollyoaks to take over The Dog in the Pond pub.
-His father was the original owner and named the pub in honor of Mac's childhood dog.
+His father was the original owner and named the pub in honour of Mac's childhood dog.
 Mac moves in with his fiancée, Neeta Kaur (Amrit Maghera), his children Nathan (Jared Garfield), Ellie (Sophie Porley), and Alfie (Richard Linnell), and Nathan's fiancée, Rachel Hardy (Jennifer Brooke).
 Mac reveals to Nathan that Alfie, who was believed to be Mac's adopted son, is, in fact, his biological son with Cindy.
 It turns that years before their marriage, the two of them had a fling in Spain, which resulted in Cindy getting pregnant.
 After finding out Alfie was in foster care, Mac convinced his then-wife Marnie (Lysette Anthony) that they should adopt him.
 Mac decided to move to the village so Alfie could get to know his biological mother.